 The Acropolis from Strefi Hill

 Strefi Hill is located in the inner city suburb of Exarchia, Northeast of the Acropolis and has commanding views over Athens.
 It is one of the best places to capture both Lycabettus Hill and the Parthenon.
 The land was owned by the Strefis family who operated a quarry on the site from the mid 1800’s through to 1920 and its rock was used in the surrounding areas to construct buildings still standing today.
 After the closure of the quarry, trees were planted to control the dust from affecting the newly built surrounding suburbs and in 1963 the Strefis family gifted the entire site to the City of Athens.
-Photograph taken 30 minutes before sunset, 1/640 exposure time, focal length 62.
+Photograph taken 30 minutes before sunset.

 The Acropolis from Philopappos Hill